 In addition, detailed flow data exist for certain groups of migrants, in particular foreigners of third country origin.
-Flow data are the result of institutional procedures linked to the planning and monitoring of various categories of migrants, mainly asylum seekers, foreign workers and, since the early 1990s, family members (family formation and re-unification).
-With the introduction of a more universal legislation on aliens (since mid-1993, revised 1997, amended 2002/2003/2005/2011 and again 2013), flow data on family reunification of third country citizens (non-EU/EEA-citizens) are becoming available.
+Flow data are the result of institutional procedures linked to the planning and monitoring of various categories of third country migrants, mainly asylum seekers, foreign workers and, since the early 1990s, family members (family formation and re-unification).
+With the introduction of a more universal legislation on aliens (since mid-1993, revised 1997, amended 2002/2003/2005/2011/2013 and again 2016), flow data on family reunification of third country citizens (non-EU/EEA-citizens) are becoming available.

-The inflow of foreigners is differentiated by legal status, the main categories are:
+The inflow of third country foreigners is differentiated by legal status, the main categories are:

-- a) Foreign workers (seasonal and annual workers, cross-border workers and commuters), wage and salary earners or self-employed;
+a) Foreign workers (seasonal and annual workers, cross-border workers and commuters), wage and salary earners or self-employed;

-- b) Third country workers (between 2003 and mid 2011 only highly skilled workers on the basis of a cap, thereafter without a quota for various skills on the basis of points);
+b) Third country workers (between 2003 and mid 2011 only highly skilled workers on the basis of a cap, thereafter without a quota for various skills on the basis of points);

 - c) Family reunification;

 - d) Third country foreign students;

 - e) Asylum seekers;

 - f) Others.

-Annual quotas of residence permits are imposed upon an increasingly smaller group of third country migrants, since 2011 basically only family migration; the quotas are determined by the governors of the federal states together with the Federal Minister of the Interior and the Federal Minister of Labour.
+Annual quotas of residence permits are imposed on an increasingly smaller group of third country migrants, since 2011 basically only third country family migration of third country citizens residing/working in Austria; the quotas are determined by the governors of the federal states together with the Federal Minister of the Interior and the Federal Minister of Labour.